ZEISS-PiWeb/PiWeb-Calculated-Characteristics/README.md

 }
 ````

-The type AttributeBasedMathInterpreterFactory reads the formula from the predefined characterstic attribute.
-If another formula source required, inherit from SimpleMathInterpreterFactory and override method GetFormula.
+The type `AttributeBasedMathInterpreterFactory` reads the formula from the predefined characteristic attribute.
+If another formula source is required, inherit from `SimpleMathInterpreterFactory` and override method `GetFormula`.